hainesc/anchor/README.md

 curl -O https://raw.githubusercontent.com/hainesc/anchor/master/deployment/anchor.yaml
 ```

-Edit the anchor.yaml use your favorite editor, *L* means *Line* below.
+Edit the anchor.yaml using your favorite editor, *L* means *Line* below.

 * Remove L200 and lines below if the k8s cluster has not enabled RBAC.
-* L8, input the etcd endpoints used as the store for anchor, example at the end of the line.
+* L8, input the etcd endpoints used as the store by anchor, see example at the end of the line.
-* L10 - L12, input the access token of the etcd, do nothing if SSL not enabled.
+* L10 - L12, input the access tokens of the etcd, remove if SSL not enabled.
 * L18, input the choice whether or not create macvlan interface during the installation.
 * L22, input the cluster network information.
 Use semicolon(;) to seperate between items. eg, item *node01,eth0.2,10.0.2.8,10.0.2.1,24* tells install script creating a MacVLAN interface with the master *eth0.2* at the node whose hostname is *node01*, the additional info including IP of the master(*eth0.2* here), the gateway and mask of the subnet(10.0.2.1 and 24).
 You CAN have Multiple items for each node.